graphaware/graph-aided-search/README.md

 @GraphAidedSearchFilter(name = "MyCustomFilter")
 ```

-Also in this case, it should be in the package `com.graphaware.integration.es`.
+Also in this case, it should be in the package `com.graphaware.es.gas`.

 ## Version Matrix